Family Provision Claims

 What's involved in the process?

 Most Will disputes reach settlement outside of Court.
-If you commence Court proceedings, there are a set of steps that need to be adhered to before the Court will set the matter down for a Trial.
+If you commence Court proceedings, there are a set of steps that need to be adhered to before the Court will set the legal matter down for a trial.
 One of these steps is usually a Mediation Process or Conference.

 All parties are present in a Mediation Conference, which are aimed at resolving a dispute over the deceased’s estate outside of court.
 The Court is often prepared to make orders to give effect to agreements reached in mediation.

-If mediation is unsuccessful, the claim will be escalated to a Trial where all parties will present their opposing positions before the Court.
+If the Mediation process is unsuccessful, the claim will be escalated to a trial where all parties will present their opposing positions before the Court.

 Get legal advice from our Estate Lawyers

-Our team in Toowoomba, Roma and Warwick can assist in assessing the eligibility of the claimant and any subsequent proceedings.
-Given the strict time limits for applications and claims relating to Wills, we recommend you seek legal advice from our Solicitors immediately if you become a part of any dispute.
+Our Wills and Estate Lawyer team in Toowoomba, Roma and Warwick can assist in assessing the eligibility of the claimant and any subsequent proceedings.
+Given the strict time frame for applications and claims relating to Wills, we recommend you seek legal advice from our Solicitors immediately if you become a part of any dispute.